 - a constant feeling of anxiety and dread

-- objects seem to be drained of colour and vividness (everything seems ‘grey’ and ‘colourless)
+- objects seem to be drained of color and vividness (everything seems ‘grey’ and ‘colorless)

 Mild symptoms include: